ga-curriculum/unsupervised-learning-metrics/dimensionality-reduction-methods-metrics/README.md

 ## What is Dimensionality Reduction?

 Dimensionality reduction simplifies datasets by reducing the number of features while preserving important patterns.
-It aids visualization, reduces computational costs, and can improve model performance.
+It is commonly used to support visualization, reduces computational costs, and improve model performance.

 <div class="mermaid">
 graph TD